 Urge incontinence is the sudden urge to urinate, and can occur with and without accidental leakage of urine.
-This phenomenon can also coincide with frequent trips to the restroom to urinate, though you may find that not much urine comes despite feeling a strong urge.
+This phenomenon is also referred to as overactive bladder, and can also coincide with frequent trips to the restroom to urinate, though you may find that not much urine comes despite feeling a strong urge.
 This may happen during certain activities such as placing your key in your lock, while walking to the bathroom, stressful events, or when you hear running water.

-The most important factor in overcoming this condition is train your mind to relax during these provocative activities.
+The most important factor in overcoming bladder control problems is train your mind to relax during these provocative activities.
 Telling yourself that you are in control of the situation, and breathing calmly will prevent your body from entering into a “fight or flight” phase, which can lead to accidental urine loss.
 Saying to yourself “This is not an emergency, I am in control” may seem odd at first, but it works!

 Urgency can be thought of as a wave, similar to an oceanic wave.
 There is a peak moment of heightened urgency, however if you can remain calm, the wave of urgency will pass, and you can calmly proceed to a restroom.

 Sitting down and placing pressure on the perineum- the area between the vagina and the anus, is a method of bladder inhibition to prevent loss of urine during moments of urgency.
-Furthermore, performing two quick Kegel contractions at the initial onset of urgency is a helpful technique to inhibit the bladder from spasming or contracting.
+Furthermore, performing two quick pelvic floor contractions also referred to as Kegels contractions at the initial onset of urgency is a helpful technique to inhibit the bladder and encourage it to calm down.
 This can be performed as many times as necessary while you calmly proceed to a toilet.
-The most critical component of Kegel exercises is that in addition to squeezing your pelvic floor together, you draw the pelvic floor up simultaneously.
+The most critical component of Kegel exercises for women, is that in addition to squeezing your pelvic floor together, you draw the pelvic floor up simultaneously.

 Additionally, pelvic floor strengthening exercises are beneficial in prevention of urine leakage during times of urgency.
 The following exercises should be performed daily in order to strengthen the pelvic floor and core muscles to prevent urinary leakage.